ontio/ontology/README.md

 ### Get from release
 - You can download latest ontology binary file with ` curl https://dev.ont.io/ontology_install | sh `.

-- You can download other version at [release page](https://github.com/ontio/ontology/releases).
+- You can download other versions at [release page](https://github.com/ontio/ontology/releases).

 ### Get from source code